quincy-tromp/100-days-of-code/README.md

 # 100-Days-of-Python
-Udemy _ 100 days of Python by Dr.Angela Yu
+100 days of Python by Dr.Angela Yu (Udemy)